 Again we are out of step with the majority of pilgrims who would be stopping at Estella today.
-It is also great to stay in the quieter places, the albergues and hostels that are not the places where a day map in a guide book end.
+It is also great to stay in quieter places, the albergues, and hostels that are not the places where a day map in a guidebook ends.
+(See the best Camino guidebooks)

 One item not to miss today is the wine fountain – there are photos below of it.
-Many pilgrims stop here and try the local wine, other have problems walking to their destination as they fill a bottle… What can I say.
+Many pilgrims stop here and try the local wine, others have problems walking to their destination as they fill a bottle… What can I say?